 I believe that most of the problems in our state, country, and worldwide, can be solved if all students grow up with an excellent educational system.

 Raised in Pike County Ohio, Beth attended Waverly City Schools.
 She was the Valedictorian of her graduating class and captain of the volleyball team.
 Her husband Mark, is a fellow Waverly High School alumnus.
 Mark graduated from The Ohio State University with a Bachelor’s Degree in Electrical Engineering.
 Then went on to earn his MBA from Xavier University.
 He has worked for American Electric Power for the last 38 years.
 Beth and Mark have been married for almost 38 years and together have four children: Nici, Mark, Jill and Matt and four grandchildren: Emilia, Molly, Wyatt and Maren.
 They currently reside in Chillicothe, Ohio.

-Beth feels passionate about mental, physical and emotional wellness.
+Beth also feels passionate about mental, physical and emotional wellness.
 She owned a Jazzercise fitness franchise and worked as a Jazzercise instructor for 23 years.
-She also practices yoga regularly and hopes to become a Certified Kids Yoga Teacher.
-She also participated in the Chillicothe Racquet Club’s women tennis team and has been a member of the St. Mary’s Catholic Church for more than 20 years.
+She practices yoga regularly and hopes to become a Certified Kids Yoga Teacher.
+She also participated in the Chillicothe Racquet Club’s women tennis team for many years.

 I have enjoyed being able to share my passion for mental, physical and emotional well-being with others through my teaching.